Ascent Similarity Caching with Approximate Indexes: Experiments

 \textbf{Amazon trace.} The authors of \cite{mcauley2015image} crawled the Amazon web-store and collected a dataset to model relationships among products and provide user recommendations.
 They took as input the visual features of product images obtained from a machine learning model pre-trained on 1.2 million images from ImageNet.
-They also collected information about which users purchased or viewed the objects.
+The visual features are augmented with the relationships between the items, and these relationships are collected based on the cosine similarity of the sets of users who purchased or viewed the items.
+The objects' dissimilarity is modeled as a distance $d(\cdot,\cdot)$, such that $\mathbb P(\text{item }i \text{ is related to item } j)$ increases monotonically with $d(\x_i ,\x_j)$, where $\x_i$ and $\x_j$ are the visual features of the items $i$ and $j$.
+The authors of~\cite{mcauley2015image} show that the relationship `users who viewed $i$ also viewed $j$' can successfully be used to provide accurate recommendations.
 The authors of \cite{sabnis21} built a request trace from the timestamped user reviews for objects in the category Baby embedded in a $100$-dimensional space.
 Two products $o$ and $o'$ are considered similar if they have been viewed by the same users.
-We use the request trace from~\cite{sabnis21}, and in particular the interval $[2 \times 10^5,3 \times 10^5]$.\footnote{\new{We discard the initial part of the trace because it contains requests only for a small set of objects (likely the set of products to crawl was progressively extended during the measurement campaign in~\cite{mcauley2015image}). } } The number of distinct objects requested in this trace is approximately $2 \times 10^4$.
+We use the request trace from~\cite{sabnis21} and in particular the interval $[2 \times 10^5,3 \times 10^5]$.\footnote{\new{We discard the initial part of the trace because it contains requests only for a small set of objects (likely the set of products to crawl was progressively extended during the measurement campaign in~\cite{mcauley2015image}). } } The number of distinct objects requested in this trace is approximately $2 \times 10^4$.